asalber/aprendeconalf/content/en/project/rkteaching/index.md

 rkTeaching is an [R](http://www.r-project.org/) package that provides a plugin for the graphical user interface [RKWard](http://rkward.sourceforge.net/) adding new menus and dialog specially designed for teaching and learning Statistics.

-This package has been developed and is maintained by Alfredo Sánchez Alberca <asalber@ceu.es> in the Departament of Applied Math and Statistics of the San Pablo CEU of Madrid.
+This package has been developed and is maintained by Alfredo Sánchez Alberca <asalber@ceu.es> in the Department of Applied Math and Statistics of the San Pablo CEU of Madrid.

 If you find out some error or have a suggestion, please, let me know it by email or opening an [issue on Github](https://github.com/rkward-community/rkTeaching/pulls).